danieldiamond/gitlab-analytics/.gitlab/issue_templates/analyst_onboarding.md

 To see the inspiration for the onboarding script you just ran, take a look at the dbt Discourse post [here](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) on how they set up their computers for working on dbt projects.

 ## Connecting to Snowflake
-- [ ] Login with the credentials that your manager created following the instruactions at https://about.gitlab.com/handbook/business-ops/data-team/#warehouse-access
+- [ ] Login with the credentials that your manager created following the instructions at https://about.gitlab.com/handbook/business-ops/data-team/#warehouse-access
 - [ ] Download a SQL development tool that is compatible with Snowflake, such as [SQLWorkbench/J](http://sql-workbench.net) or [DataGrip](https://www.jetbrains.com/datagrip/).
 If you're interested in DataGrip, follow the [instructions to get a JetBrains license in the handbook](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains).
 Alternatively, Snowflake has a Web UI for querying the data warehouse that can be found under [Worksheets](https://gitlab.snowflakecomputing.com/console#/internal/worksheet).
    - [ ] If using the Snowflake Web UI, update your role to `TRANSFORMER`, warehouse to `ANALYST_XS`, and database to `ANALYTICS` (located in the top right corner of the worksheet UI).
 The schema does not matter because your query will reference the schema.
    - [ ] If using DataGrip, you may need to download the [Driver](https://docs.snowflake.net/manuals/user-guide/jdbc-download.html#downloading-the-driver).